nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-Parameter(s) missing in command format
+Required parameter(s) missing in command format
   * 2a1.
-EduConnect displays an error message, e.g. “Email parameter is missing!
-Ensure that you give values for /name /gender /contact /classes /subject /email”
+EduConnect displays an error message.

     Use case ends.

 * 2b.
 Invalid/Unsupported parameter tag used
   * 2b1.
-EduConnect displays an error message, e.g. “Invalid detail to add!
-Please use the following options: name, gender, contact, classes, subject, email”
+EduConnect displays an error message.

     Use case ends.

 * 2c.
 Invalid argument for a parameter given
   * 2c1.
-EduConnect displays an error message, e.g. “Name given is invalid!
-Please give a name that fits: First name and last name (with optional middle names)”
+EduConnect displays an error message, e.g. “Names should only contain alphanumeric characters and spaces, and it should not be blank”

     Use case ends.

 * 2d.
 Existing contact or email given
   * 2d1.
-EduConnect displays an error message, e.g. “The email boydanderson@gmail.com is already in use”
+EduConnect displays an error message, e.g. “This student already exists in the address book”

     Use case ends.

 **Use case: UC02 - Add a teacher**

 **Preconditions**
-* User has the teacher’s details, i.e. name, gender, contact, classes, subject and email.
+* User has the teacher’s details, i.e. name, gender, contact, classes, subject, email and address.

 **MSS**
 1. Teacher enters the add teacher command